LinkageIO/Camoco/docs/tutorial.rst

 Next, Camoco performed SNP-to-Gene mapping.
 In this case, it was a no-op meaning that the mapping window size was 1 so only the input genes were included.
 Next, Camoco calculates the density between the input genes as well as to randomized *bootstraps* which are gene sets of the same size as our input.
-The p-value stabilzes after around 100 bootstraps then the score is reported.
+The p-value stabilizes after around 100 bootstraps then the score is reported.
 This input set of genes has a density of -0.40 and 60% of the randomized bootstraps had a density that was greater (i.e. more extreme) than the input set.
 Based on this, the co-expression among these random 22 genes seems to indeed be random.